Syllabus

 All the work for the course must be submitted electronically, using RamCT.
 To access RamCT, students must have a CSU electronicID (eID).
 When an assignment is to be submitted via RamCT, it will not be accepted in any other form.

-The preferred format of submitted files is usually as PDF files, as MS Word or Excel files (but not *.docx files), or as text files (formatted into lines of 65 characters per line or less).
+The preferred format of submitted files is usually as PDF files, as MS Word or Excel files, or as text files (formatted into lines of 65 characters per line or less).
 When figures or diagrams are required, they may be submitted as JPEG, GIF, or MS Word or Excel files.
 If you want to use some other file format, please ask the instructor or GTA before submitting your file.

 In other words, DO NOT E-MAIL assignment solutions to either the instructor or the GTA.
 Instead email both of us, at cs451dl@cs.colostate.edu, a message about the problems you are having submitting the assignment.